We're All Alone in This Together

 The album follows the themes of loneliness and mental health, as well as social commentary on the conditions faced by young black people in society.

-We're All Alone in This Together was supported by two singles: "Clash" featuring Stormzy, and "Verdansk", which reached number two and four respectively on the UK Singles Chart.
 The album received universal critical acclaim, with many comparing it favourably to its predecessor, Psychodrama.
+We're All Alone in This Together was executive produced by Kyle Evans and Dave himself, with additional production from James Blake and Joe Reeves.

+The album debuted at number one on the UK Albums Chart, the biggest album launch of 2021 at the time of release, and the biggest first week sales for a UK hip hop album since 2010.
+We're All Alone in This Together was supported by two singles: "Clash" featuring Stormzy, and "Verdansk", which reached number two and four, respectively, on the UK Singles Chart.
+The album was certified Platinum by the British Phonographic Industry.